 The medicine starts to work immediately but you will not see any difference in your child.
-However, they must continue to take tacrolimus as your doctor has told you to, to prevent the body from rejecting the transplanted organ.
+It may take a few weeks to prevent relapse of nephrotic syndrome.
+It is important to continue giving tacrolimus as your doctor has told you to.